The Breed Report ·Beagle ·2026

 10Does pet insurance cover cherry eye in Beagles?

-Most policies cover cherry eye only if your Beagle showed zero eye symptoms before enrollment and the diagnosis comes after the waiting period.
-The critical trap: bilateral exclusion clauses.
-If cherry eye is diagnosed in one eye, many insurers automatically exclude the other eye — leaving you to pay $500-$2,000 out of pocket for the second eye.
-Ask specifically about bilateral exclusion before signing any policy.
+Coverage requires zero eye symptoms before enrollment and diagnosis after waiting period.
+Critical trap: bilateral exclusion clauses.
+If cherry eye develops in one eye, many insurers exclude the other eye, leaving you to pay $500-$2,000 out of pocket.
+Ask about bilateral exclusion before signing.

 11What questions should I ask before insuring my Beagle?

-Ask these exact questions in writing: (1) How do you define pre-existing conditions?
-(2) What are the waiting periods, especially orthopedic?
-(3) Do you have bilateral exclusion clauses for cherry eye?
-(4) Does an 'overweight' vet note create a pre-existing exclusion?
-(5) Show me premium examples at ages 1, 5, 8, and 12 for a Beagle.
-(6) What is your UCR fee schedule for my zip code?
-(7) What is your claims denial rate?
+Ask in writing: (1) How do you define pre-existing conditions?
+(2) Waiting periods, especially orthopedic?
+(3) Bilateral exclusion clauses for cherry eye?
+(4) Does 'overweight' create pre-existing exclusion?
+(5) Premium examples at ages 1, 5, 8, 12.
+(6) UCR fee schedule for my zip code?
+(7) Claims denial rate?
 If they dodge any question, that's your answer.

 Similar Breeds